-Nairoby Otero is the founder and executive producer of YOLO!
-Productions.
-The mission of YOLO! is to produce published and original works that enhance the visibility of women on stage, tv and film.
+Nairoby founded YOLO!
+Productions in 2011 and vowed to produce published and original works that enhance the visibility of women on stage, tv and film.

-YOLO!'s recently presented the New York revival of the critically-acclaimed “A Kid Like Jake," written by Daniel Pearle.
+In 2016 YOLO! presented the New York City revival of the critically-acclaimed “A Kid Like Jake," written by Daniel Pearle.
 Experts in site-specific productions, YOLO! transformed a 2,000 square-foot raw space on Manhattan’s Lower East Side into a TriBeCa loft perfectly suited for yuppies Alex and Greg to raise their very precocious son.
 Under the direction of Michael D’Angora, “A Kid Like Jake” explored the realities of parenthood under pressure and what acceptance really means.

 In 2015 YOLO! along with The Great Griffon revived Animals Out of Paper by Pulitzer Prize finalist Rajiv Joseph, earning YOLO! its third consecutive hit.
 Animals Out of Paper was an expansive production involving a site-specific, non-traditional location for a play: a church on the Upper West Side of New York City.
 From lighting, to sound, to set, the play utilized YOLO!’s breadth of expertise.
 Talo Kawasaki designed the intricate origami pieces for the production.
 He is best known as the co-designer of the annual origami Christmas tree at the Museum of Natural History.

 In fact, one reviewer—while reviewing an unrelated play—mentions YOLO!’s quality work with Animals: